Jasonnyang/cse15l-lab-reports/week3.md

 When using the -v argument on a file, it prints out all the lines in the file that don't contain the word recommend.
 It is interesting how it also prints out empty lines. <br>

 **Sources** <br>
-I used the man grep command in the terminal to get a list of all the command line arguments that I could use for grep.
+I used the ```man grep``` command in the terminal to get a list of all the command line arguments that I could use for grep.
 I found the examples section to be useful.
+In addition I referred to the lab materials from week 4 in order to refresh my understanding of grep.